 You will be able to tell a big difference when you lean under the shade it offers.
 The natural moisture coming off the plants seems to enhance the cool air under the shade cloth too.

 It doesn’t look pretty, but it’s worth the eyesore for a few weeks.
 I’ve actually seen colored cloth that is not as ugly, but this color works, so I’m gonna keep it!

-Our community is full of happy families that love FREE botany workbooks and FREE garden printables.
+Our community is full of happy families that love FREE botany workbooks, garden printables and organization printables.
 A Free canning checklist is included when you subscribe.
 Check it out HERE.